 - Listening to voice of customer

 - A new wave in creating customer value

 - Customer expectation and experience management

 Indore 453556, Madhya Pradesh, INDIA

 - Senior and middle level sales managers in product / brand management and advertising from FMCG, Consumer Durables, Industrial, Financial Services and Retail Indsustry.

 - Participants who have not gone through a formal course in consumer psychology.

 The pedagogical mix for the program will be a judicious combination of lectures and cases discussion for conceptual understanding, experimental learning through psychological and behavioral games, simulation, role-playing and interactive exercises.

-Service Tax, as applicable, will be additional
+GST, as applicable, will be additional

 Prof. Sabita Mahapatra